tmerle/VanillaGuide/README.md

 > **NOTE:**
 >
-> - This Addon is developed for WoW 1.12.1 (toc 11200), also known as Vanilla WoW
+> - This Addon is developed for WoW 1.12.1 (5875), also known as Vanilla WoW
+> - Tested and adjusted for Elysium Project/ Zeth'Kur
 >

 Credits